Vanishing at infinity on homogeneous spaces of reductive type: Non-reductive spaces are not VAI

 \subsection{Final remarks}

 {\bf 1.} We did not address here the case where $G$ is not reductive.
-One might expect for $G$ and $H$ algebraic and $G$ general, that $Z$ has VAI if and only if the nilradical of $H$ is contained in the nilradical of~$G$.
+One might expect in general for $G/H$ unimodular and algebraic that $Z$ has VAI if and only if the nilradical of $H$ is contained in the nilradical of~$G$.

-{\bf 2.} The following may be an alternative approach to Theorem \ref{th=1} for algebraic groups $G$ and $H$.
-To be more specific, assume $G$ and $H<G$ to be complex algebraic groups and $Z=G/H$ to be unimodular and quasi-affine.
+{\bf 2.} The following may be an alternative approach to Theorem \ref{th=1}.
+To be more specific, assume $Z=G/H$ to be unimodular, algebraic and quasi-affine.
 Under these assumptions we expect that there is a rational $G$-module $V$, and an embedding $Z\to V$ such that the invariant measure $\mu_Z$, via pull-back, defines a tempered distribution on $V$.
 Note that if $Z$ is of reductive type, then there exists a $V$ such that the image of $Z\to V$ is closed, and hence $\mu_Z$ defines a tempered distribution on $V$.
 If $Z$ is not of reductive type, then by Matsushima's criterion (\cite{BH-C}, Thm.~3.5) all images $Z\to V$ are non-closed and the expected embedding would imply that VAI does not hold.
 This is supported by a result in \cite{RR}, which asserts that for a reductive group $G$ and $X\in \gf:=\mathrm{Lie}(G)$ the invariant measure on the adjoint orbit $Z:=\Ad(G)(X)\subset \gf$ defines a tempered distribution on $\gf$.
-Various particular results in the theory of prehomogeneous vector spaces provide additional support (see \cite{BR}).
+Various particular results in the theory of prehomogeneous vector spaces provide additional support (see~\cite{BR}).